 These bars remind me a bit of Chocolate Delight, a dessert I remember from my years living in the South.
 It featured a crust topped off with chocolate pudding and a whipped cream topping.
 There’s no whipped cream here, caramel is thrown into the mix, and the crust is a bit different, but the general idea is pretty close.

 For those of you paying attention, you’ll likely also remember that Krusteaz is going to send one Bake or Break reader one of each of these new mixes.
-If you’ve not yet entered, find out how to enter by clicking here.

 If these mixes aren’t available in your local stores just yet, then you can still make these bars.
 First, you’ll need a crust.
 I recommend either this graham cracker crust or a double batch of this chocolate crust.
 Then, after you’ve baked that, top it off with about 1/2 cup of store-bought caramel sauce.
 Then, chocolate pudding, either from a mix or your favorite recipe.
 Top it all off with chopped pecans.
 Add some coconut or peanut butter chips or chocolate chips or whatever else you’d like.